-Two of our founding Directors, Peter Papadopoulos and Kathryn Viegas , have been recognised as leading Australian immigration and civil rights lawyers, as well as Accredited Specialists in Immigration Law.
-There are fewer than 80 accredited immigration law specialists in Australia; Nomos is one of the elite group of Australian law firms that has two accredited specialists at its helm.
+One of our founding Directors, Kathryn Viegas, has been recognised as a leading Australian immigration lawyer, as well as an Accredited Specialist in Immigration Law.
+There are only 40 Accredited Specialists in Immigration Law in New South Wales; Nomos is one of the elite group of Australian law firms that has an accredited specialist at its helm.

 We approach law differently – we listen.
 Immigration and citizenship law is constantly changing, but we offer certainty by providing clear and reliable advice.
 We find solutions where others have not.
 We are known for our practical and commercial approach.
 In fact, we are regularly consulted by other law firms and established migration service providers who seek a second opinion or require strategic and commercial advice in relation to the problems faced by their clients.